Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Do I need DATEVconnect for this workflow?

-For DATEV DMS workflows in a DATEV desktop / DATEVconnect environment, DATEVconnect is the relevant technical path.
+For DATEV DMS workflows in a DATEV desktop or DATEVconnect environment, DATEVconnect is the relevant technical path.
 Whether DATEVconnect covers your specific case depends on the target module, the data required, and the environment.

 Are DATEV Online APIs the same as DATEVconnect?